 Unfortunately today we seem to be defined by what we are, not who we are.

-I am a Jew and somehow that puts me in a certain category in the minds of many people.
+I am an American-born Jew and somehow that puts me in a certain category in the minds of many people.

-I find it interesting that having gone blind as an adult you at least are able to carry with you mental pictures.
+I find it interesting that having gone blind as an adult you at least are able to carry with your mental pictures.

 You know what the colors “Jade, Turquoise, and Lavender” look like.